kinimv/lca_anderson_lab/README.md

 https://www.ncbi.nlm.nih.gov/taxonomy

 # Description
 The programs prompts you to enter the names of two organisms you want to find the common ancestor of, and then searches the NCBI database for the taxonomy id and its parent's taxonomy id.
-It then builds a tree of the ancestors of the given compounds up to the common ancestor
+It then builds a tree of the ancestors of the given compounds up to the common ancestor.

+Please note: Note that since there can be different synonyms for the tax_id, it defaults to the first result in its search.
+This can cause the name on the tree to appear differently (ie a synonym).

 # Files
 1. LCA.ipynb: a Jupyter notebook file for interpretive running of the program